pivotal/docs-tap/aws-services/install-aws-services.hbs.md

     Where `PROVIDER-CONFIG-NAME` is the `postgresql.provider_config_ref.name` value you configured in your `aws-services-values.yaml` file.
 The default is `default`.

-1. Verify your setup by inspecting the resources created as part of the installation of the package, the `SubnetGroup` and `SecurityGroups`, by running:
+1. Verify your setup by inspecting the `SubnetGroup` and `SecurityGroups` resources created as part of the installation of the package by running:

     ```console
     kubectl get securitygroup